vmware-samples/euc-samples/Windows-Samples/Custom Settings/UpdateMgmt/README.md

 - **Tested on**: Windows 10 1709 Enterprise

 ## Purpose
 This folder has a sample configuration that will specify an Approved Update category to a Windows 10 Desktop device for versions 1709 and above.
-This allows speccifying apprived updates without configuring other fields like "Active Hours" that are required fields when configuring the same via the AW console.
+This allows specifying approved updates without configuring other fields like "Active Hours" that are required fields when configuring the same via the AW console.

-The Sample configuration creates a Firewall rule that approves Definitions Updates for the Windows 10 device.
+The Sample configuration approves Definitions Updates for the Windows 10 device.
 Other Update classification GUIDs can be found [here](https://msdn.microsoft.com/en-us/library/ff357803(v=vs.85).aspx).

 ## Required Changes/Updates
 Please update the GUID in the `<LocURI></LocURI>` tag with the right value for your update category.
 You can apply more than one category GUID in a custom XML profile.
 Please see the CSP link provided for additional nodes and configurations.